Zahlii/Advanced-Youtube-Downloader/README.md

 Why another Youtube downloader?
 Aren't there enough already?
 Well, there might be.
 But since none of them fitted my needs, I created this one.

+# Where do I get a runnable version?
+Head over to the releases page at https://github.com/Zahlii/Advanced-Youtube-Downloader/releases.

 # Features

 - Relies on FFMPEG.exe and youtube-dl.exe and thus can easily be updated to support new websites and formats.